- Before applying

 Important information on referees

 Examples of unsuitable referees include: partners, family members, friends, colleagues, coursemates, flatmates, and landlords.

 Tutors engaged privately are not appropriate referees.

-If you are a College resident, a suitable referee would be your Head of College.
+If you are a residential college resident, a suitable referee would be your Head of College.

-If you are an international student on an MFAT Scholarship, your referee should be a staff member from the International Office.
+If you are an international student on a New Zealand Scholarship, your referee should be a staff member from the International Office.

 You may also choose to nominate a University staff member from support services such as Student Health, Te Huka Mātauraka, the Pacific Islands Centre, Disability Information and Support, or the Graduate Research School as a referee.

 Appropriate referees outside of the university include a GP, current employer, ex-employer, and other recognised community leaders.

 The application process re-opened to current students on 11 January 2021 and this will be managed through eVision via the link in the My finances section on the homepage of your eVision portal (please note this is NOT the Finances tab in the top ribbon).